vishnusathwikreddy/precog_tasks/README.md

 <img width="200" alt="Screenshot 1946-05-20 at 4 46 45" src="https://github.com/user-attachments/assets/2084e071-aea6-4a01-a1bb-870fce2e7996"> <img width="200" alt="Screenshot 1946-05-20 at 4 46 58" src="https://github.com/user-attachments/assets/4d7bae99-69a7-444e-991d-be83c1313b61"> <img width="200" alt="Screenshot 1946-05-20 at 4 46 19" src="https://github.com/user-attachments/assets/bb7d6132-1075-4ff1-9df1-9b1a5d7a3af7"> <img width="200" alt="Screenshot 1946-05-20 at 4 46 37" src="https://github.com/user-attachments/assets/26f1085a-740d-4fc9-b4c8-63e2b000df00">

+Observation : Word2Vec models gives good embeddings that captures meaning of words better than FastText model.

+I have also tried to create word embeddings using tensorflow embedding layer.
+I added embedding layer with LSTMs and Dense layers.
+I tried to train the model with next word prediction so that it can adjust the word embeddings with back propagation but it failed very badly.
+So I did not include that code in the tasks.

 Task - 2 Phrase similarity.